safal321/Vuejs-Assessment/README.md

 ### BEM pattern follwed

 ### How it works
 When user submit the form,validation rules check whether data is appropirate or not.
-If the data is appropriate then it is stored in vuex store.
+If the data is appropriate then it is stored in vuex store otherwise form is not submitted.

 Another component (Profile) access the data stored in vuex store and displays it.